sotiriosalpanis/dev_notes/sql/mysql.md

 brew services stop mysql
 ```

-2. Manual: stop/start mysql server a required, rebooting the machine will stop the server and not restart it
+2.Manual: stop/start mysql server a required, rebooting the machine will stop the server and not restart it

 ```sh
 mysql.server start